Harnessing quantum back-action for time-series processing: Results

 \subsection{Considering a finite amount of resources}

 In the previous section, we analyzed the effect of making use of an indirect measurement-based approach to QRC in the ideal scenario of infinite resources.
-Here we consider the case in which each expectation value extracted from the reservoir is computed with a finite number of shots $N_s$.
+Here, we consider the case in which each expectation value extracted from the reservoir is computed with a finite number of shots $N_s$.
 To take this into account, it has been shown that it is enough to add a Gaussian noise dependent on $N_s$ and $g$ to the previously computed expectation values \cite{mujal2023time}.
 Namely, for one and two spins observables the following statistical uncertainties are considered:

 For the RSP, one simply considers the asymptotic regime of very large $g$.
 In this context, it is important to consider the inherent inefficiency of the RSP compared to the OLP, as discussed in \cite{mujal2023time}.
 This analysis takes into account the time resources required for executing each protocol.
 With the RSP, the time required to run the QRC scales quadratically with respect to the dimension of the time series, whereas for the OLP, this dependence is linear.
 Therefore, by fixing the number of shots available for the OLP, we can compute the required time and subsequently determine the number of shots available for the RSP within that same time frame.
 Approximately, we find that the number of shots available for the RSP is proportional to the number available for the OLP divided by $K$, the size of the dataset (see Appendix A).
+Finally, for completeness, we also consider the rewinding protocol (RWP).
+Since the RWP shares the same linear scaling in time as the OLP, both protocols can be allocated the same number of shots for a fair comparison at finite resources.
+This makes the RWP a natural unperturbed-dynamics benchmark in the finite-resource setting, allowing us to isolate the contribution of measurement back-action without the additional overhead present in the RSP.

-At this point, we can proceed to look at $P_R$, with the same logic as in Figure \ref{fig:cmaps}, but in a finite resources scenario.
-We now expect to see the combined effect of the back-action introduced by the OLP and of the higher efficiency of the OLP with respect to the RSP (Fig. \ref{fig:cmaps_real}).
-In this analysis, we fixed $N_s^{\text{OLP}} = 1.5 \cdot 10^6$.
-Again the $P_R$ is probed in $33 \times 40$ points in the $g-h$ parameter space, and each point is the average over 50 different reservoir realizations.
+As a first step, we focus on the practical and strict performance indicator $P_R^{\min}$ applied to the RSP.
+The goal is to quantify, in a realistic setting with finite resources, the combined effect of measurement back-action and the intrinsic scaling limitations of the RSP.
+Since the RSP becomes increasingly inefficient as the length of the time series grows, it provides a relevant baseline for evaluating how back-action interacts with sampling noise and resource constraints.